Nicaragua's Dairy Industry Overview

 Cheese Production Volume

 Nicaragua is renowned for its traditional dairy products, such as queso fresco, with an annual production of approximately 60,000 metric tons of cheese.
-This supports both local demand and potential export opportunities.
+This production supports both local demand and potential export opportunities.

 Milk Powder and Whey Production